 3.6 Aquatic resource description: All compensatory mitigation proposals and plans should provide a detailed description of aquatic resource sites in table format (see example tables B-1 and B-2 in Appendix B), both for "pre-construction" conditions (baseline conditions before impacts and implementation of the compensatory mitigation) and proposed "post-construction" conditions (after impacts and implementation of the compensatory mitigation).
 Units of measure should be provided in acres or square feet (and also linear feet, if appropriate).
 Impact and compensatory mitigation site information should be organized according to Corps jurisdictional status (wetlands or non-wetlands waters of the U.S., buffer areas, non-aquatic mitigation).
-Buffer areas are located outside of waters of the U.S., and may be aquatic habitats (e.g., areas with hydrophytic vegetation and/or hydric soils that do not meet the Corps three-factor wetland definition) or upland habitats.
+Buffer areas are located outside of waters of the U.S. and may be riparian habitats (e.g., areas with hydrophytic vegetation and/or hydric soils that do not meet the Corps three-factor wetland definition) and/or upland habitats.
 Non-aquatic mitigation refers to areas sometimes included in mitigation plans as a result of state or federal wildlife protection requirements (e.g., Endangered Species Act).

 In addition, information should be provided for hydrologic regime, vegetation type, general habitat type, compensatory mitigation method, and wetland class.
 Hydrologic regime should be described differently for wetlands (for example, saturated (groundwater driven) wetlands, seasonally flooded, permanently flooded, etc.) as opposed to rivers and streams (perennial, intermittent, or ephemeral).
-Vegetation type should be described using the most recent, widely-accepted classification system for a given region (e.g., Sawyer & Keeler-Wolf for California).
+Vegetation type should be described using a recent, widely-accepted classification system for a given region (e.g., Sawyer & Keeler-Wolf for California).
 The general habitat type should be provided and may be referred to by common name (i.e., a qualitative description of the resource such as vernal pool, tidal open water, seasonal wetland, etc.).
-The method of compensatory mitigation method should be listed (establishment, re-establishment, rehabilitation, enhancement, or preservation).
-Finally, wetland/aquatic resource class should be provided using the Cowardin Classification system (Cowardin et al., 1979), the Hydrogeomorphic (HGM) Classification of Wetlands (Brinson, 1993), and a functional or condition assessment method (if used).
+The method(s) of compensatory mitigation should be listed (establishment, reestablishment, rehabilitation, enhancement, and/or preservation).
+Finally, wetland/aquatic resource class should be provided using the Cowardin Classification system (Cowardin et al., 1979), the Hydrogeomorphic (HGM) Classification of Wetlands (Brinson, 1993), and the results of a functional or condition assessment method (if used).
+In some regions in California, information on wetland and riparian distribution and extent is available through the California Aquatic Resource Inventory (CARI), a GIS dataset based on a standardized mapping approach.
 State or other federal agencies may require additional information.